 - There is always at least one first aid trained member of staff in school when students are present; - All members of staff with first aid training are responsible for the care of children who are unwell or hurt in an accident.
-One member of staff with first aid training must be on site until all children have left; - Any accident is to be recorded in the Accident Book which is kept in the School Office; - Any child who is a cause for concern will immediately have their parents contacted by the Headteacher or the Appointed Person; - First Aid equipment is kept in the School Office.

-First aid boxes can also to be found on the:
+One member of staff with first aid training must be on site until all children have left: - Any accident is to be recorded in the Accident Book which is kept in the School Office; - Any child who is a cause for concern will immediately have their parents contacted by the Headteacher or the Appointed Person; - First Aid equipment is kept in the School Office.
+The School Administrator is responsible for the upkeep of all first aid boxes; - A first aid box is to be taken on school trips and any activity away from the school premises (e.g. break and lunch park visits).